astropy/astropy/docs/coordinates/transforming.rst

     <SkyCoord (FK5: equinox=J2000.000): (ra, dec) in deg
         ( 229.27251463, -1.12844288)>

-While this appears to be attribute-style access, it is actually syntactic sugar for the more general :meth:`~astropy.coordinates.SkyCoord.transform_to` method, which can accept either a frame name, class, or instance::
+While this appears to be ordinary attribute-style access, it is actually syntactic sugar for the more general :meth:`~astropy.coordinates.SkyCoord.transform_to` method, which can accept either a frame name, class, or instance::